 Many website feedback tools try to double as full project management solutions, often because they charge per user and want everyone to create an account.

-However, if your team is already using a project management tool like Asana, ClickUp, or Jira, it's essential that the feedback tool integrates seamlessly.
+However, if your team is already using a project management tool like Asana, ClickUp, Trello, Slack, Jira etc, it's essential that the feedback tool integrates seamlessly.

 You should check if the integration is one-way or two-way; one-way integration only allows task creation in your project management tool, while two-way integration also syncs task updates back to the feedback tool, notifying clients about resolved issues.